narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 2. If the Bringup is not running on the TurtleBot3, launch the Bringup.
 Skip this step if you have launched bring-up previously.

-Open a second terminal from the Remote PC with Ctrl + Alt + T and connect to TurtleBot3 with its IP address.
-The default password is **turtlebot**.
+Open the second terminal on the Remote PC, SSH to your TurtleBot3 with "**ubuntu**" as username and "**turtlebot**" as password.
+Run the Bringup on **TurtleBot3 terminal**:

 Please use the proper keyword among burger, waffle, waffle_pi for the TURTLEBOT3_MODEL parameter.

 ```bash
 $ ssh ubuntu@{IP_ADDRESS_OF_TURTLEBOT3}